Each year, the government provides over $12 billion in tax incentives to thousands of businesses all over the nation.

 However, you might be thinking your business doesn’t qualify.
 Or, you might not know what the R&D tax credit even is.
 That’s what we’re discussing.
 So, keep reading to learn if your company qualifies for the R&D tax credit.

-What Is This R&D Tax Credit?
+What Is the Startup R&D Tax Credit?

-The R&D tax credit is a tax incentive for businesses developing or improving a product, idea, software, technique, formula, etc.
+The startup R&D tax credit is a tax incentive for businesses developing or improving a product, idea, software, technique, formula, etc.

 Your startup may be eligible if it: